-Beginning June 18, a cast of 25 high school actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Mainstage at UNC’s Paul Green Theatre – as part of this award-winning program.
-This year’s Conservatory production will be the Tony Award-winning musical satire “Urinetown: The Musical.”
+Beginning June 17, a cast of high school actors will have the opportunity to train, rehearse and perform in a professional theater space — PlayMakers’ Kenan Theatre in UNC’s Center for Dramatic Art – as part of this award-winning program.

 In 2009, the Summer Youth Conservatory was honored by the North Carolina Theatre Conference (NCTC) with the Constance Welsh Youth Theatre Award for excellence in performance, service of mission and community outreach.
 NCTC recognized the Conservatory as having “become a model program for youth theater in North Carolina,” saying that the Conservatory has made professional theater training more accessible to the youth of the Triangle.